 Under the rigid binding assumption, L is positive semi-definite, and therefore $q{L,opt}$ is strictly a minimum.
 It is well-known that the binding of NNRTIs induces a conformational change in RT, and therefore, one might question the validity of the rigid binding assumption of the model.
-However, as we are not varying the charge distribution on RT (we optimize only the drug molecules' charges), the deformation penalty paid by the receptor to assume its bound state conformation is constant for a given drug shape/target combination.
+However, as we are not varying the charge distribution on RT (we optimize only the drug molecules' charges), the deformation penalty paid by the receptor to assume its bound state conformation.
 Operationally, we can, therefore, assume that the unbound "r" molecule on the left side of Eq.
 (1) is the hypothetical RT molecule predeformed into its bound state conformation for a given drug-RT variant interaction.